ItzNotABug/abr/README.md

 `#ABR` provides an easy and reliable way to back up all Appwrite data, including volumes and configurations, and restore them as needed.

-> [!NOTE]
-> This product is still in testing phase and is not released on NPM yet.

 ## Installation

 Install the CLI tool globally using `npm`: